duerrp/pyexperiment/README.rst

    available commands:

      store:                Store a number
-     show:                 Show the stored numbers and compute their sum
+     show (default):       Show the stored numbers and compute their sum
      help:                 Shows help for a specified command
      test:                 Run tests for the experiment
      show_tests:           Show available tests for the experiment